swiftlang/sourcekit-lsp/Contributor Documentation/BSP Extensions.md

   isHeader?: bool;

   /**
-   * The output paths that are used during indexing for this file, ie. the `-index-unit-output-path`, if it is specified
+   * The output path that are is during indexing for this file, ie. the `-index-unit-output-path`, if it is specified
    * in the compiler arguments or the file that is passed as `-o`, if `-index-unit-output-path` is not specified.
    *
    * This allows SourceKit-LSP to remove index entries for source files that are removed from a target but remain